npoet/docker-celery/README.md

 This will start the API and remote worker, as well as support containers including MSSQL Database, RabbitMQ broker and Redis backend.

+Setup MSSQL Server:

 #### Calling the REST API:

-Use Postman, curl etc. to access the following endpoints:
+Use your method of choice to access the following endpoints:

     localhost:8000/                     (Root endpoint, lists available)
     POST localhost:8000/tasks/receive   (Receive new task, add to DB and Celery Queue, execute task) GET localhost:8000/tasks/status     (Check task status by task_id) GET localhost:8000/tasks/from_db    (Push all DB entries to Celery Queue and execute)

+The /tasks/receive endpoint takes a JSON object in the request body of the form:

+    {
+        "item_id": int
+        "duration": int
+    }

 #### Future Implementation Notes:
 * Address failures in calculation, use try/excepts and calculation timeout/retry limits?